DCSIL-summer-course/react-native/Readme.md

 **If you are on a windows machine you can only develop an Android app.**

-**If you are on a Mac I recommend downloading [Nuclide](http://nuclide.io/docs/quick-start/getting-started/), an IDE created by Facebook for React Native**
+**If you are on a Mac I recommend downloading [Nuclide](http://nuclide.io/docs/quick-start/getting-started/), an IDE created by Facebook for React Native**.

 ## Initializing the project